 ETP (Life benefit) - Code R

-This is a life benefit payment as a consequence of employment, paid only for reasons of genuine redundancy (ie, where the employer decides the job no longer exists), invalidity (the employee sustained a permanent disability), early retirement scheme (an ATO-approved plan that offers employees incentives to retire early or resign when the employer is rationalising or reorganising their business operations) or compensation for personal injury, unfair dismissal, harassment or discrimination.
+It is a life benefit payment as a consequence of employment, paid only for reasons of genuine redundancy i, e where the employer decides the job no longer exists), invalidity (the employee sustained a permanent disability), early retirement scheme (an ATO-approved plan that offers employees incentives to retire early or resign when the employer is rationalising or reorganising their business operations) or compensation for personal injury, unfair dismissal, harassment or discrimination.
 This is the excluded part of the ETP.

 ETP (Multiple payments) - Code P

-This is a multiple payment for life benefit ETP code O for the same termination of employment, where the latter payment needs to be made in a subsequent financial year from the original code O payment.
-This is the non-excluded part of the ETP.
+It is a multiple payment for life benefit ETP code O for the same termination of employment, where you need to pay the ammount in a following financial year from the original code O payment.
+It is the non-excluded part of the ETP.

 ETP (Multiple payments) - Code S

-This is a multiple payment for life benefit ETP code R for the same termination of employment, where the latter payment needs to be made in a subsequent financial year from the original code R payment.
-This is the excluded part of the ETP.
+It is a multiple payment for life benefit ETP code R for the same termination of employment, where you need to pay the amount in a following financial year from the original code R payment.
+It is the excluded part of the ETP.

 Exclude from payment summary (income statement)

 Assign this classification to any payments made to an employee that are not reported to the ATO and therefore not displayed on an employee's income statement.
 Examples include award overtime meal allowances and domestic or overseas travel allowances up to the reasonable allowances amount.